If you are a man who can't ejaculate during sex or masturbation, help is at hand!

 But just why is ejaculation so important?
-Well, for a woman, having a man come inside her vagina is at the very least proof of her sexual desirability.
-And for a man, it's the culmination of the most powerful human instinct as well as being very satisfying and pleasurable.
+Well, for a woman, having a man come inside her vagina is – at the very least – proof of her sexual desirability.
+And for a man, it's the culmination of the most powerful human instinct – as well as being very satisfying and pleasurable.

 This problem may seem hard to understand: for the majority of men, not being able to 'release' naturally during intercourse is unthinkable.
-Indeed, the majority of men have a problem delaying their climax for a reasonable time.
+Indeed, the majority of men have a problem delaying ejaculation for a reasonable time.

 And there are other things associated with this condition: the sense that you can't father a child; the feeling that somehow you're, well, not exactly impotent, but perhaps somehow less masculine than other men; that you lack something as a sexual man if you are unable to ejaculate.

 This is definitely the reason why the problem is so little talked about.
 A lot of men are simply ashamed of the fact they cannot come with their partners.
 Fortunately, a cure is readily available, and while it may take a little digging to get down to the cause of it, in the majority of cases normal "service" can be resumed without too much difficulty.

 There are several causes, including hard masturbation methods desensitizing a man to normal stimulation during intercourse.

 Another cause can be a low level of sexual arousal - even when a man has an erection.
 Sometimes this is caused by inhibitions about sex.
 On this page of the site, we look briefly at a man who couldn't come because of the way he had masturbated for years - ever since his teens...
 He had used a hard and fast masturbation method which had desensitized him to sexual stimulation.